 The Affordable Housing Summit on 11/14/19 was by far our most ambitious event to date, at least in terms of importance and scale.
 Held at Alder Auditorium on the University of Washington campus, programing included speeches by FIABCI World President, Walid Moussa, and Community for Affordable Housing, Troy Thiel, and two panel discussions that included public figures and subject matter experts on multi-family, ADU/DADU, prefab/modular construction, condo conversion, land use, and fintech.
 The feedback we received from the audience was fantastic.
 There is clearly support out there for making housing more affordable for all members of our community.
 Also, it’s clear that numerous groups have already found viable solutions to this important issue.
 What we need to do now is come together and put these solutions into practice.
 We’ll be looking for other opportunities to partner with Troy and Sara Monzo (Co-chair) of Community for Affordable Housing.

 FIABCI World President, Walid Moussa, and USA Chapter President, Kellee Buhler, honored us with a visit to Seattle.
 This was the first time a World President has ever visited our Seattle Council and it came about in no small part because of all the favorable reports he had received on our activities.
-Although Walid had planed to stay in Seattle for only two days, he was so impressed with our city that he extended his stay for an additional two days.
+Although Walid had planned to stay in Seattle for only two days, he was so impressed with our city that he extended his stay for an additional two days.
 On the evening of 11/13/19, we celebrated their visit with a members only dinner at Palisade, a restaurant located in Magnolia with sweeping views of Elliott Bay.
-Also in attendance were a number of Canadian members of FIABCI, all of whom had either flow or driven down from British Columbia.
+Also in attendance were a number of Canadian members of FIABCI, all of whom had either flown or driven down from British Columbia.